josephH00/CSE205-RunTests/README.md

 ```
 ./runTests.sh # ##
 ```
-Where # is the assignment number
+Where # is the assignment number\n
 And ## is the number of cases to test against